 The Paul Weaver Library, located in the Administration building on the Melbourne Campus, functions as a study and research center for the college, supporting the curriculum and providing a variety of services.
 The main level of the library contains reference and circulating materials for research, public access computers, private study rooms, open reading spaces, and a small collection of children's books.
 A balcony-level area provides study and reading space.
-Other services include laminating, document binding, photocopying and interlibrary loans.
+Other services include laminating, document binding, photocopying, and interlibrary loans.

-The growing collection consists of over 17,000 items and is catalogued using Library of Congress classification.
+The growing collection consists of over 17,000 items and is cataloged using the Library of Congress classification.
 A wide variety of academic electronic indexes and full-text databases are available on the library Web page.
 The library receives 12 local, state, and national newspapers and has access to many more through electronic databases.

-Books, DVDs, videos and other items in the Paul Weaver Library collection are indexed on the online Public Access Catalog (OPAC), which is accessible through the library Web page.
+Books, DVDs, videos, and other items in the Paul Weaver Library collection are indexed on the online Public Access Catalog (OPAC), which is accessible through the library Web page.
 Books from the general circulating collections are loaned for a period of 14 days; audiovisual materials for 7 days.
 Interlibrary loan books are loaned for 21 days.
 Reference books and periodicals do not circulate outside the library.
 A valid college identification card is required to borrow materials or make interlibrary loan requests.
 The library personnel make every effort to assist students and faculty in identifying and locating needed information.
-Personnel are available to receive inquiries ranging from simple directional questions, to inquiries about selecting and using electronic indexes and computers to complex questions involving research strategy.
+Personnel are available to receive inquiries ranging from simple directional questions to inquiries about selecting and using electronic indexes and computers to complex questions involving research strategy.

-All online databases provided by the Library are iconed on the Library Web Page and are accessible to students at the Mountain View, Mammoth Spring and Ash Flat sites.
-Students from Mountain View, Mammoth Spring and Ash Flat may request, by email or phone, any book or item housed at the Melbourne campus or information from other libraries through Interlibrary Loan.
+All online databases provided by the Library are iconed on the Library Web Page and are accessible to enrolled students.
+Enrolled students may request, by email or phone, any book or item housed at the Melbourne campus or information from other libraries through Interlibrary Loan.
 Items are sent by courier to the appropriate site and returned to the main library in the same manner.